jpw37/tsunamibayes/README.md

 ### How do I get set up? ###

-* Installation of the repository can be done via a local python module
+* Installation of the repository can be done via a local python module.
+Download the package, navigate to the topmost tsunamibayes directory, then on the command line apply:
+>>pip install -e .
 * Configuration
 * Dependencies
 * Database configuration